 This article explains how to write a post-market surveillance plan for CE Marking and how to determine if a post-market clinical follow-up (PMCF) study is required.

 A post-market surveillance (PMS) plan is only required for the highest risk devices by the FDA (i.e., typically devices that require a PMA or premarket approval).
 For CE Marking, however, all product families are required to have evidence of post-market clinical follow-up (PMCF) studies or a justification for why PMCF is not required.

 Why is a post-market surveillance plan a “hot button” with auditors recently?

-Post-Market Surveillance is an area of emerging concern around the world.
+Post-Market surveillance is an area of emerging concern around the world.
 Not just a procedure for PMS, but an actual product-specific plan for gathering post-production data about your product or product family.
-Product registries, the anticipated launch of Eudamed and the implementation of UDI regulations are part of this industry-wide movement.
-The FDA has articulated the US plan for strengthening PMS in a guidance document, while the European PMS efforts are being debated as a central part of the new European Medical Device Regulations.
+Product registries, the anticipated launch of Eudamed, and the implementation of UDI regulations are part of this industry-wide movement.
+The FDA has articulated the US plan for strengthening PMS in a guidance document.
+At the same time, the European PMS efforts are being debated as a central part of the new European Medical Device Regulations.

 The biggest mistake I see

 The biggest mistake I see is that manufacturers refer to their PMS procedure as the PMS plan for their product family, and they say that they do not need to perform a PMCF study because the device is similar to several other devices on the market.
 Manufacturers need to have a PMS plan that is specific to a product or family of products.